Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Related Work and Motivations

 \subsection{Reviews on Self-healing and Autoscaling}

-\textit{Self-healing.} In distributed machine learning (DML), worker nodes frequently synchronize model weights, but in edge networks, frequent node and link failures block synchronization and freeze training.
-Checkpointing helps recover from such failures by periodically saving the training state, e.g., model weights, optimizer states, so the system can restart from the last checkpoint \cite{openai-gpt-4.5-talk,he2023unicron}.
-DataStates-LLM \cite{maurya2024datastates} and CheckFreq \cite{mohan2021checkfreq} reduce training stalls by asynchronously writing checkpoints.
-JIT \cite{gupta2024just} triggers checkpointing on other nodes only after a failure occurs.
-Check-N-Run \cite{eisenman2022check} uses differential storage to cut checkpoint size.
-Gemini \cite{wang2023gemini} speed up recovery by redundantly storing checkpoints in RAM across devices.
+\textit{Self-healing.} In DML, worker nodes should synchronize model weights frequently, but in chaotic WANs, frequent node and link failures block synchronization and freeze training.
+Checkpointing helps recover from such failures by periodically saving the training state, so the training can restart from the last checkpoint \cite{he2023unicron}.
+DataStates-LLM \cite{maurya2024datastates} and CheckFreq \cite{mohan2021checkfreq} reduce training stalls by overlapping computation and checkpoint I/O. JIT Checkpointing \cite{gupta2024just} creates a remote checkpoint only after failures.
+Check-N-Run \cite{eisenman2022check} combines differential checkpoints with quantization and decoupled background persistence to cut checkpoint size and bandwidth without hurting accuracy.
+Gemini \cite{wang2023gemini} uses remote CPU memories and high-speed networks to achieve fast checkpointing.

-\textit{Autoscaling.} Checkpointing is also a key approach to autoscaling, known as the ``stop-resume" strategy \cite{wu2021EDL}.
-It saves a checkpoint, pauses training, resizes the cluster, then restarts training from the latest checkpoint.
-To reduce the checkpointing overhead, Optimus \cite{peng2018optimus} triggers autoscaling detection every ten minutes.
-Pollux \cite{qiao2021pollux} saves checkpoints only when cluster size and topology need to change.
-Rubick \cite{zhang2024rubick} sets an empirical threshold and only reconfigures when restart overhead stays below it.
+\textit{Autoscaling.} Checkpointing is also a common approach to autoscaling, known as ``\textbf{stop-resume}" \cite{wu2021EDL}: it saves a checkpoint, pauses training, resizes the cluster, then restarts from the latest checkpoint.
+To reduce the checkpoint-restart overhead, Optimus \cite{peng2018optimus} reconfigures GPU resources at a fixed ten-minute interval.
+Pollux \cite{qiao2021pollux} executes reconfiguration and saves checkpoints when cluster size and topology have to change.
+DeepBoot \cite{chen2023deepboot} uses auto-fast elastic to improve Pollux's cold restarts into fast checkpoint I/O and light communication reconfiguration, thus reducing rescheduling delay.
+Rubick \cite{zhang2024rubick} performs cost-aware reconfiguration: executes reconfiguration when the restart overhead stays below an empirical threshold.
+Universal Checkpointing \cite{lian2025universal} reduces reconfiguration time with parallel I/O, high-bandwidth broadcasting, and lazy execution.
+Nevertheless, they still take more than one minute.